anastassiavybornova/knudepunkter/docs/README_Fyn.md

 *A decision support tool under development, aimed at supporting the planning of Denmark's cycle node network.*

 The Cycle Node Network Planner is a collaboration between [Dansk Kyst- og Naturturisme](https://www.kystognaturturisme.dk) (DKNT) and the [IT University of Copenhagen](https://nerds.itu.dk) in the framework of [Bedre vilkår for cykelturismen in Denmark](https://www.kystognaturturisme.dk/cykelknudepunkter).
 Our goal is to provide an open-source, customizable, data-driven decision support tool for the planning of Denmark's cycle node network.
-The Cycle Node Network planner runs in QGIS.
+The Cycle Node Network Planner runs in QGIS and Python.

-Here, we present a demo version of the Cycle Node Network Plannner, pre-set to run for the island of Fyn **TODO: check municipalities with Kirsten**.
+Here, we present a demo version of the Cycle Node Network Plannner, pre-set to run for the island of Fyn.

 # Getting started

 ## 1. What are the main features of the Cycle Node Network Planner?

-The Cycle Node Network Planner takes all relevant data layers provided by Septima (as visualized in NIRAS' WebGIS application)as point of departure.
-The tool then *merges and summarizes* these data; and uses them to *evaluate* the cycle node network.
+The Cycle Node Network Planner takes all relevant data layers provided by Septima (as visualized in NIRAS' WebGIS application) as point of departure.
+The Planner then *merges and summarizes* these data; and uses them to *evaluate* the cycle node network.
 All [evaluation](#2-what-are-the-evaluation-criteria-of-the-planner) results are displayed in QGIS.
-In addition, [summary statistics](#3-what-are-the-summary-statistics-generated-by-the-planner) of cycle node network are generated.
-By exploring the QGIS results and the summary statistics, one can get a better overview of the network quality, and identify locations in which the network should be updated.
+In addition, [summary statistics](#3-what-are-the-summary-statistics-generated-by-the-planner) of the cycle node network are generated.
+By exploring the QGIS results and the summary statistics, planners can get a better overview of the network characteristics, and identify potential improvements to the network.
 [Click here](LINK) for an example evaluation.

 ## 2. What are the evaluation criteria of the Planner?

-The Tool evaluates the cycle node network through 3 perspectives: polygon layers, point layers, and elevation.
+The Planner evaluates the cycle node network through 3 perspectives: polygon layers, point layers, and elevation.

+### Polygon layers

-**Polygon layers** show the attributes of the area (land use) surrounding the cycle node networks, by category.
-The Planner computes and visualizes which network segments go through which category of land use.
-The five categories are:
+Polygon layers show the attributes of the area (land use) surrounding the cycle node networks, by category.
+The Planner computes and visualizes which network segments go through which category of land use, using a buffer of 100m around the cycle node network.
+There are five polygon layers:
 * Nature (forests, lakes, beaches, etc.)
 * Culture (city centers, historical landscapes, etc.)
 * Agriculture
+* Summerhouse areas
-* Industrial (sports or military facilities, business areas, etc.)
+* Areas to verify (where it is worth double-checking whether cycling conditions are appropriate, such as industrial areas, military facilities, business areas, etc.)

-* Summerhouse area
+### Point layers

-**Point layers** show whether specific locations are in feasible distance from the cycle node network.
+Point layers contain specific locations that are of interest for cyclists and tourists.
+The Planner computes whether specific locations are in feasible distance (as the crow flies) from the cycle node network.
 There are three point layers:
 * Facilities: good to have directly on the road (max.
-100m distance), such as drinking water, toilets, bicycle shops
+100m distance), such as drinking water, toilets, and bicycle shops
 * Services: good to have close to the road (max.
 500m distance), such as groceries and places to sleep
-* POIs: good to have within an acceptable detour (max.
-1km distance), such as landmarks and museums The distance threshold for each of the point layers is set to a default value indicated above, but can be adjusted by the user.
+* POIs (Points Of Interest): good to have within an acceptable detour (max.
+1km distance), such as landmarks and museums

+The distance threshold for each of the point layers is set to a default value indicated above, but can be adjusted by the user.

+### Elevation

-**Elevation** is shown as an attribute of ~100m segments which together make up the cycle node network, and binned into four categories, aimed at the average leisure cyclist on a city bike:
+Elevation is shown as an attribute of ~100m segments which together make up the cycle node network, and binned into four categories, aimed at the average leisure cyclist on a city bike:
 * <3% no elevation, or manageable elevation
 * 3-5% noticeable elevation, that can get tiresome after a longer period
 * 5-7% steep elevation, that can get tiresome quickly